Skip to content

 The "AAA" Rule: Always Add Acid

-This is the first thing every chemist learns: **Always Add Acid to water**, slowly and carefully.
+This is the first thing every chemist learns: Always Add Acid to water, slowly and carefully.
 Never add water to acid.
 Adding water to a concentrated acid can generate intense heat instantly, causing it to boil and splash violently out of the container.
-This is called an exothermic reaction, and ignoring this rule is one of the most common causes of serious chemical burns.
+This exothermic reaction is one of the most common causes of serious chemical burns in industrial settings.

 • Eyes: Chemical splash goggles are the minimum.
 For concentrated acids, a full face shield over the goggles is required.

-• Hands: The *right* gloves are critical.
+• Hands: The right gloves are critical.
 Latex or simple nitrile gloves are not enough for strong acids.
-You need gloves made from Butyl, Viton®, or thick neoprene.
+You need gloves made from butyl rubber, Viton, or thick neoprene.

 • Body: A rubber or vinyl acid-resistant apron is essential to protect against splashes.